Coordinating Your Care, Even When You are Sick at Home

 - Endocrinologist: Treats conditions of the endocrine system.
 Endocrinologists specialize in helping patients gain control of diabetes and other hormone-related diseases.

 - Cardiologist: Treats cardiovascular conditions, including those related to or caused by diabetes.
 They may adjust your medications and plan based on your heart and stroke risk.

-- Ophthalmologist: Finds, diagnoses and treats all eye diseases, including severe eye problems.
+- Ophthalmologist: Can also perform comprehensive dilated eye exams.
+Finds, diagnoses, and treats all eye diseases, including severe eye problems.
 They can also prescribe glasses and contact lenses.

-- Podiatrist: Helps you keep your feet and legs healthy by assessing nerve damage and detecting problems caused by diabetes, such as poor circulation.
+- Podiatrist: As a person with diabetes a podiatrist helps you keep your feet and legs healthy by looking for nerve damage and problems caused by diabetes, such as poor circulation.

-- Pharmacist: Fills your prescriptions, but can also help you with your blood glucose monitoring, offer education, identify drug-related problems, and more.
+- Pharmacist: Fills your prescriptions but can also help you monitor your blood glucose, offer education, identify medicine-related problems, and more.

-- Dentist: Takes care of your teeth with routine care like cleanings which can lower your A1C and reduce your risk of periodontal disease (which is higher for diabetes patients).
+- Dentist: Takes care of your teeth with regular care like cleanings which can lower your A1C and reduce your risk of gum disease (which is higher for diabetes patients).

 - Mental Health Professional: Can help you deal with the daily challenges and emotional weight of living with diabetes.
-This could be a psychiatrist, social worker, or therapist.
+This could be a psychiatrist, social worker, counselor, psychologist or therapist.

 - Fitness Professional: Helps you build an exercise routine that is safe for you.
 This can be an exercise physiologist, personal trainer, or physical therapist.
 Work with someone who understands diabetes so you can be sure your blood glucose is taken into consideration.